jz-yan/nasa-apod-sharer/README.md

-# ApodSharer
+# NASA Views

+NASA Views is an image sharing interface designed to allow users to browse through, like/unlike, share, and learn more about APODs captured by NASA photographers.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This project was created by Jason Yan of University of Waterloo's Software Engineering for Shopify's Summer 2022 Frontend Challenge.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

 ## Development server